Embodying Deep Ecology Retreat

 Our ecological crisis demands courage.
 Too many projects offer shallow fixes that merely shift damages and deepen injustices, ultimately undermining the wellbeing of all living beings.
 In contrast, Deep Ecology upholds the equal right of every being to live and blossom, emphasizing nature’s intrinsic value—a call originally made by Arne Næss.

-What will you do during the Retreat?
+What did we do during the Retreat?

-What will you get from the Retreat?
+What did participants get from the Retreat?

 • Practice Deep Listening and storytelling to forge new connections